Accessibility Statement

 AbilityNet has advice on making your device easier to use if you have a disability.

 We know some parts of this website are not fully accessible.
-For example, you cannot modify the line height or spacing of text, most older PDF documents are not fully accessible to screen reader software, live video streams do not have captions, some of our online forms are difficult to navigate using just a keyboard.
+For example, most older PDF documents are not fully accessible to screen reader software, some of our online forms are difficult to navigate using just a keyboard.

 Feedback and contact information